 There are however other reasons too.
 Mom often takes on the responsibility of housewife, in which case there's only one breadwinner within the household.
 What's more, the price tag on having kids these days is very high.

 Term life offers a higher death benefit payout and is ideally suited to those who require a temporary insurance policy.
-For example, term life may be suitable in the scenario where you as a parent should pass away before your children are grown, or before their education expenses are paid.
+For example, term life insurance may be suitable in the scenario where you as a parent should pass away before your children are grown, or before their education and college expenses are paid.

 Whole life and universal life are permanent in nature.
-These policies also build up a cash reserve given time.
+These policies also build up a cash reserve in time.
 Thus, whole and universal life may be suitable should you be considering how your estate taxes will

 be paid when you die or how to accumulate a cash sum for when you retire for example.
+Some policies even let you borrow against them.

 There are literally hundreds of insurance companies offering various life insurance plans to suit almost every possible requirement for various age groups.
 The fact of the matter is however, that the same plan offered by one insurer may cost twice as much with another simply because they use a different methodology to assess risk.
-Thus how do you choose which is best for your needs?

 Most importantly however, make sure you do take action and do get insurance cover.
 Don't let the complexity of the matter stand in your way.